huangjunjie-cs/CLHPSoNet/readme.md

-# Computing Len for exploring the historical people social network
+# Computing Len for Exploring the Historical People’s Social Network

 ## [Demo Online](http://h12345jack.github.io/CLSRHF)

 Here is demo for Eight Great Prose Masters of the Song, which is just frontend UI without server.
-If you want run the server, plz read here.
+If you want run the server, plz read [here](./setup.md).

 ## System setup